suzhengpeng/Sort/README.md

 # Sort
-an array sort algorithm implement by c++
+an array sort algorithm implement by C++